-The principal-agent problem occurs when a principal delegates an action to another individual (agent), but the principal does not have full information about how the agent will behave.
+A principal delegates an action to another individual (agent), but there are two issues.
+Firstly, the principal does not have full information about how the agent will behave.
 Secondly, the interests of the principal diverge from that of the agent, meaning that the outcome is less desirable than the principal expects.

 Shareholder and manager